 A summary of the conversion of fleece into wool fabrics is shown below.

-- Wool is obtained from the fleece of animals such as goat, sheep yak, alpaca, llama, lamb.
+- Wool is obtained from the fleece of animals such as goats, sheep, yak, alpaca, llama, and lamb.

 - The fine soft hair fibres are used for making wool.

 What are the characteristics of good wool?

 Wool is the most durable fibre because it has a natural crimp which helps it to maintain its shape.
 Wrinkles may vanish when the robe or cloth is steamed.
 Good wool is very soft and hardy; weak wool is rough.
 If you buy a wool cloth, catch a handful of it to assess its consistency.